 Horsemanship and Humanship Learning

 The sport of horseback riding is the only sport where the athlete relies on an animal to participate.
 This means that the rider and the horse must form a bond of trust, reliability and respect for one another.

 The rider will learn about the different characteristics of the horse, their needs and how to communicate with them.
 This learning happens both during riding and during off horse time.

+For leadership success to happen, the rider has to learn a lot about themselves and we call this 'humanship' training.
 The rider will also be encouraged and shown how to be aware of their own behaviors, thoughts and expectations and how they interplay with the horses and one another.

 The more awareness and confidence a rider has in themselves, the more trust and confidence they will share with their horse and in their daily lives.